matomo-org/developer-documentation/docs/media-analytics/reference.md

 ### `disableTrackEvents()`

 Disables the tracking of events like `play`, `pause` or `resume` while still tracking the media usage.
-When calling this method no events for your media will be shown in "Actions => Events" and neither in the [Visitor log](https://piwik.org/docs/user-profile/).
+When calling this method no events for your media will be shown in "Actions => Events" and neither in the [Visits log](https://piwik.org/docs/user-profile/).

 Example: